sjarvie/sjarvie.github.io/README.md

-Just as own life, this website is a work in progress.
+Just as my own life, this website is a work in progress.

 In the meantime, you can visit me at one of my social outlets: